libp2p/js-libp2p/examples/discovery-mechanisms/README.md

 ## 1. Bootstrap list of Peers when booting a node

-For this demo, we will connect to IPFS default bootstrapper nodes and so, we will need to support the same set of features those nodes have, that are: TCP, mplex and SECIO.
+For this demo, we will connect to IPFS default bootstrapper nodes and so, we will need to support the same set of features those nodes have, that are: TCP, mplex and NOISE.
 You can see the complete example at [1.js](./1.js).

 First, we create our libp2p node.